-Abbreviation for terminate-and-stayresident.
+Terminate-and-stay-resident.
 A TSR program runs "in the background."
-Most TSR programs implement a predefined key combination (sometimes referred to as a "hot key") that allows you to activate the TSR program's interface while running another MS-DOS program.
+Most TSR programs implement a predefined key combination (sometimes referred to as a hot key) that allows you to activate the TSR program's interface while running another MS-DOS program.
 When you finish using the TSR program, you can return to the other application program and leave the TSR program resident in memory for later use.